ActsAsParanoid/acts_as_paranoid/README.md

 ## Support

-**This branch targets Rails 4.2, 5.0 and 5.1, with experimental support for 5.2+**
+**This branch targets Rails 5.2+ only**

-If you're working with Rails 4.1-, switch to the corresponding branch, or require an older version of the `acts_as_paranoid` gem.
+If you're working with Rails 5.1 and earlier, please switch to the corresponding branch or require an older version of the `acts_as_paranoid` gem.

 ### Known issues with Rails 5.2+